globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 .. csv-table::
    :header: "Security level", "Description"
    "High security", "The communication is encrypted end-to-end with the GlobaLeaks platform and no third party is in a condition to eavesdrop the communication."
    "Medium security", "The communication is encrypted end-to-end with the GlobaLeaks platform.
 A third party able to manipulate HTTPS security (e.g., Govt re-issuing TLS cert) is in a condition to eavesdrop the communication.
-If HTTPS security is guaranteed, Monitoring  actor’s communication’s line or the GlobaLeaks platform communication’s line is not possible."
+If HTTPS security is guaranteed, Monitoring  user’s communication’s line or the GlobaLeaks platform communication’s line is not possible."
    "No security", "The communication is not encrypted at all.
-Monitoring the communication’s line of the actor or of the GlobaLeaks platform is possible."
+Monitoring the communication’s line of the user or of the GlobaLeaks platform is possible."

 The following matrix applies the previous definition related to different architectural implementations of GlobaLeaks software:

 .. csv-table::
    :header: "Communication security matrix", "Tor", "HTTPS"
-   :header: "Actor", "Definition"
+   :header: "User", "Definition"

    "Security Level", "High security", "Medium security"

 Identity Disclosure Matrix
 ==========================
-Independently of the anonymity matrix, various actors may decide to, or be required to disclose or not disclose their identity.
+Independently of the anonymity matrix, various users may decide to, or be required to disclose or not disclose their identity.

 .. csv-table::
    :header: "Identity disclosure matrix", "Definition"
-   :header: "Actor", "Definition"
+   :header: "User", "Definition"

-   "Undisclosed", "The actor's identity is not disclosed and its disclosure is not likely."
+   "Undisclosed", "The user's identity is not disclosed and its disclosure is not likely."
-   "Partially disclosed (pseudonym)", "The actor operates under a pseudonym while interacting with the platform."
+   "Partially disclosed (pseudonym)", "The user operates under a pseudonym while interacting with the platform."
-   "Optionally disclosed", "The actor’s identity is by default not disclosed, but they are given the chance to disclose it on a voluntary basis (e.g., in some workflows an anonymous tip-off MAY receive a follow-up, while a formal report with identity disclosed MUST receive a follow-up)."
+   "Optionally disclosed", "The user’s identity is by default not disclosed, but they are given the chance to disclose it on a voluntary basis (e.g., in some workflows an anonymous tip-off MAY receive a follow-up, while a formal report with identity disclosed MUST receive a follow-up)."
-   "Disclosed", "The actor decides to, or is required to, disclose their identity to other actors."
+   "Disclosed", "The user decides to, or is required to, disclose their identity to other users."

 Identity disclosure is a highly relevant topic, because even in an Anonymous High security environment, identity disclosure may be an valuable option for specific whistleblowing initiative workflows.

-If an actor starts dealing with an Anonymity set “Anonymous” and with an “Undisclosed Identity” they can always decide, at a later stage, to disclose their identity.
+If a user starts dealing with an Anonymity set “Anonymous” and with an “Undisclosed Identity” they can always decide, at a later stage, to disclose their identity.
 The opposite is not possible.
-This is one of the key considerations to provide actors protection around GlobaLeaks.
+This is one of the key considerations to provide users protection around GlobaLeaks.

 Voluntary identity disclosure may be required in certain whisteblowing procedures because, generally: